ballerina-platform/ballerina-library/docs/library-development-process.md

 Another form of documentation each library must have is Ballerina By Examples (BBEs).
 BBEs must only cover one and only one concept.
 Therefore, BBEs must be short and sweet.
 There is no particular limit on the number of BBEs each library should have.
 That is totally up to the library owner.

-For more on BBEs guide lines see [here](https://docs.google.com/document/d/1OMLpw5eTVWSqyd55jIZoAJu7Hr6FltRZvReEVAvT5C0/edit?usp=sharing).
+For more on BBEs guidelines see [here](https://docs.google.com/document/d/1OMLpw5eTVWSqyd55jIZoAJu7Hr6FltRZvReEVAvT5C0/edit?usp=sharing).

 ## Zero Bugs